Twenkid/SIGI-2024/README.md

 Georgi was a student from the world's first university course in AGI - the second version from 2011 (the first: 2010)

-Todor was the author of the world's first AGI course.
+Todor was the author of the world's first AGI course and of the pioneering "Theory of Universe and Mind"

 Alexander was a software developer with interests in transhumanism, singularity and Numenta nad Jeff Hawkins' work.

 ...

 I don't know the format yet, the conference might be combined: partially online, partially in person.

 The details would be specified later.

 Perhaps it would be free, especially if online, if we meet somewhere and we're too much we may need to rent a conference room or something or just gather somewhere else.